Consistent Searches for SMEFT Effects in Non-Resonant Dilepton Events: Introduction

-Two particularly important consequences arise from this: First, when one computes amplitudes and scattering cross sections in this framework, a consistent power-counting scheme should be followed.
-When squaring an amplitude containing contributions at $\mathcal O (1/\Lambda^2)$ and lower, the $\mathcal O (1/\Lambda^4)$ piece is of the same order as an interference term between the $\mathcal O (\Lambda^0)$ and any uncalculated $\mathcal O (1/\Lambda^4)$ contribution.
-Without an operator basis at dimension eight for the higher-dimensional contribution, it is not possible to assess the size of the total term of $\mathcal O(1/\Lambda^4)$, and it should thus be treated as an uncertainty.
 The second consequence is the fact that the higher-dimensional operators induce shifts in the electroweak input parameters: If effects from these operators are present, they influence the extraction of electroweak parameters from data, resulting in corrections starting at $\mathcal{O}(v^2/\Lambda^2)$, which apply to the result of numerous would-be purely SM calculations, and also can be used to constrain the SMEFT Wilson coefficients in conjunction with electroweak precision data~\cite{Berthier:2015oma,Berthier:2015gja,Bjorn:2016zlr,Berthier:2016tkq,Ellis:2018gqa,Almeida:2018cld}.
 The effect of these shifts in the SM parameters can be disentangled to some extent from the more direct contributions because of their different behavior with event energy; the direct contributions generically grow in importance relative to the SM process by a factor of ${s}/{\Lambda^2}$, while the shift-type contributions do not.
 In this article we focus on the effects growing in importance with energy, and neglect the input parameter shift contributions, which are already well constrained by precision measurements at lower energy.

 When using hadron collider data to constrain the effective couplings, the large momentum transfer in the partonic hard scattering can produce events close to the cutoff scale of the effective theory.
 The canonical treatment of these events has been to determine which of them exceed some threshold beyond which we expect the EFT is not reliable and discard those events~\cite{Englert:2014cva,Contino:2016jqw,Farina:2016rws}.
 As shown in~\cite{Alte:2017pme}, however, treating the squared dimension-six contribution as an uncertainty leads to these events being naturally discarded from the fit as the uncertainties grow faster with energy than the interference term between the SM and dimension-six amplitudes, while simultaneously estimating honestly the uncertainty in the region where it is neither dominant nor negligible.
 This prescription yields conservative bounds on the possible values of certain linear combinations of Wilson coefficients in the SMEFT; in conjunction with tools to expedite matching of UV theories onto the SMEFT~\cite{Criado:2017khh,Celis:2017hod,Bakshi:2018ics} this allows for constraints to be rapidly applied to newly-invented theories far into the future, making this a particularly useful form in which to cast LHC and other precision measurements to ensure future utility.